nick-stebbings/simple-chat/README.md

-# Simple Chat
+# Simple Asynchronous Chat Server

-## Summary

-You have been tasked with writing a simple asynchronous chat server and CLI client.
+This project is a simple asynchronous chat server and CLI client built in Rust.
+It was developed as a Rust job assignment to demonstrate proficiency in async Rust.

-Since this is a simple chat server there is only a single room.
-Users may freely join or leave this room.
-They may also send messages to the room, which will be sent to all connected users minus the sender.

-Even though the server is simple, it has high throughput.
-Because of this, all code should be non-blocking for maximum concurrency.

-The following is a rough specification of the server and client.
+I used Tokio channels, Arc smart pointers for thread-safe sharing of state, and utilise the actor pattern to prevent deadlocks.

+## Features

+- **Single Room Chat**: Users can join, leave, and send messages in a single chat room.
+- **High Throughput**: Designed for maximum concurrency with non-blocking code.
+- **Unique Usernames**: Ensures each user has a unique identifier.
+- **Efficient Resource Usage**: Supports many users with minimal delay and memory footprint.

+## Technologies Used

+- **Async Rust**: Async runtime for polling the top-level Future.
+- **Smart Pointer & Thread-safe data structure (Arc<Mutex>)**: To manage shared state safely between tasks.
+- **Tokio Channels**: For message passing between tasks.

-## Server
+## Server Specifications

-* The servers job is to manage users.
-* It should be able to receive a message from a user and process it.
-* The user may wish to join, leave or send a message through the chat server.
-* Any other user who is currently connected should get the message sent to them.
-* The user who sent the message should not get the message.
-* When a user sends a leave message, or disconnects their client, the server should no longer send messages to them, and do any internal bookkeeping to clean up.
-* Username's should be unique.
-* The server should be able to support many users without a large delay
-* The server should be able to support many users with a small memory footprint
+- [ ] Manage users and their messages.
+- [ ] Process join, leave, and message commands.
+- [ ] Broadcast messages to all users except the sender.
+- [ ] Clean up resources when users leave or disconnect.
+- [ ] Support many users efficiently.

-## Client
+## Client Specifications

-* The client is an async CLI program.
-* It is responsible for sending messages to the server and displaying any messages from the server.
-* The client should accept environment variables or command line arguments indicating the host and port where the server is listening.
-It should also accept a username that will be used as an identifier on the server.
-* The client should automatically connect to the chat server upon initialization using the specified host and port.
-* The client should display an interactive command prompt.
-The prompt should be able to handle the following inputs:
+- [ ] Async CLI program for user interaction.
+- [ ] Connects to server using host and port from environment variables or command line arguments.
+- [ ] Interactive command prompt with:
-    * `send <MSG>`  where `<MSG>`  is the message that should be sent to the server
+  - [ ] `send <MSG>`: Send a message to the server.
-    * `leave` this will disconnect the client from the server and exit the CLI.
+  - [ ] `leave`: Disconnect from the server and exit.

 ## Additional Requirements

-* Your source should contain both unit and integration tests where necessary.
+- [ ] Include unit and integration tests.
-* All code must be formatted using the standard formatting tool.
+- [ ] Format code using the standard tool.
-* Code must compile without clippy errors.

-## Submission

-Please fork this repository to your own GitHub account and submit a pull request to your own repository.
-Your pull request should include a video of a working demo at the top along with any other key information that should be highlighted.
-A link to the pull request can be submitted when it is ready for review.

-## Bonus

-* Include a pre-commit hook that will ensure that all code is formatted, compiles without error, and is free of clippy errors.
+- [ ] Ensure code compiles without clippy errors.

-* Create a GitHub Action that will launch your chat server and attempt to send a message to the server from the client.
-Make sure that niether the server or client exit with a failure.
-This action should be run anytime new code is pushed to a branch or landed on the main branch.
+## Bonus Features

+- [ ] Pre-commit hook for code formatting and error checking.
+- [ ] GitHub Action to test server-client interaction on code push.

+## Original Submission Instructions:

+1. Fork this repository to your GitHub account.
+2. Submit a pull request to our repository.
+3. Include a demo video at the top of the pull request.
+4. Submit the pull request link for review.

+### Prerequisites

+- Rust installed on your machine.

+### Running the Server
+`cargo run --bin server`

+### Running the Client
+`cargo run --bin client`

+### Running Tests
+`cargo test`